 Now it’s time to pipe the batter onto baking sheets.

 The macaron batter is piped onto baking sheets.
 It took me a lot of practice to get those perfect little circles and, trust me, each one still isn’t perfect.
-You will need a pastry bag fitted with a 1/2-inch tip– I always use my Ateco 806 (size 6) 1/2″ plain tip.
+You will need a pastry bag fitted with a round tip– I usually use this Ateco 806 (size 6) 1/2″ plain tip.

 Before baking, let the piped rounds sit.
 Just as you let the egg whites come to room temperature, the batter rounds need time to “age” as well.
-This is crucial to making macarons!
+This is crucial to making macarons.
 Time is macaron batter’s best friend.
 During this time, the air will will help the rounds set and form a dry shell.
-Meaning, they will no longer be wet and sticky.
+Meaning, they will no longer be wet and sticky, which helps the cookies rise up and create those familiar ruffled feet at the bottoms.
 I always let mine sit for at least 45 minutes.

 Allow them to cool, then fill with your favorite fillings/frostings.

-Here I used my basic very vanilla frosting that I kept white for 1 batch macarons and tinted blue for another.
+Here I use my basic very vanilla frosting.
 You can tint the frosting any color you like OR you can use other fillings.
 I list several in the recipe notes below, so there’s plenty to choose from.
-Have fun with those fillings!

 Be sure to read through all of the recipe instructions before you begin so you know the what, when, where, and why’s of the recipe.
 Also, read my Quick Tips for Success below.
 You’re guaranteed better success doing both.